- As a property manager or owner, you know that retaining residents directly translates to money earned and saves.

-Here are four ways that property managers can retain residents in 2021 and beyond:
+Here are six ways that property managers can boost resident retention and retain residents:

 - Enhance communication with residents